-- Provider: edX
+- Provider: edX and Yale University

-- Price: $100
+- Cost: $100

 Best Free Environmental Engineering Courses

-- Time: Seven weeks
+- Duration: 7 weeks

-Specifically, students explore the intricacies of urban water supplies, clean water, and how to achieve optimal safety levels while overseeing different regulations of water treatment plants.
-Students participate in four different modules: an introduction to clean water, various water qualities, groundwater treatment, and surface water treatment.
-By the end of the free course, students will have a better grasp of what constitutes clean water and how to engage in water pollution control, waste disposal, and more.
+This course allows students to explore the intricacies of urban water supplies, clean water, and the different regulations of water treatment plants.
+Students participate in four different modules, namely:

+By the end of the program, students will have a better grasp of what constitutes clean water and how to achieve it.

 - Provider: edX and Delft University of Technology

-- Time: Eight weeks
+- Duration: 8 weeks

 Not only is this an environmental engineering course, but it also serves as a valuable resource in electrical engineering.
 Students will learn all about photovoltaic devices and how they conduct electricity through solar rays.
-They will also learn about why solar energy is a much preferable energy source than fossil fuels.
+They will also learn about why solar energy is a much preferable energy source to fossil fuels.